-Andreas F. Kotowski has served as the President of U.S. Operations, General Manager and a Director of the Company's subsidiary, Rapiscan Security Products (U.S.A.), Inc. ("Rapiscan U.S.A."), since January 1993.
-As General Manager of Rapiscan U.S.A., Mr. Kotowski is also responsible for the operations of Rapiscan U.K., the subsidiary of Rapiscan U.S.A.
+Andreas F. Kotowski has served as Chief Technology Officer of the Company since October, 2000.
+Previously, since January 1993, he served as the President of U.S. Operations, General Manager and a Director of the Company's subsidiary, Rapiscan Security Products (U.S.A.), Inc. ("Rapiscan U.S.A.").
 From September 1989 to January 1993, Mr. Kotowski was self-employed as an Engineering Consultant, providing technical and management consulting services to businesses in the explosive detection and medical imaging industries.
 In 1992, Mr. Kotowski was a director of Dextra Medical, Inc., a company that filed for bankruptcy in July of that year.
 From 1979 to 1989, Mr. Kotowski held various positions with EG&G Astrophysics, including Vice President of Engineering and Chief Engineer, in which he was responsible for product planning, design, development and management.
 Prior to 1979, he worked as an Engineer at National Semiconductor Corporation and the Jet Propulsion Laboratory.
-Mr. Kotowski holds a Bachelor of Science degree in Electrical Engineering and a Bachelor of Science degree in Electrical Engineering from Stanford University.
+Mr. Kotowski holds a Bachelor of Science degree in Electrical Engineering and a Bachelor of Science degree in Physics from California State Polytechnic University, Pomona, and a Master of Science degree in Electrical Engineering from Stanford University.
+Thomas K. Hackman presently serves as Vice President of Operations of the Rapiscan group and Managing Director of Opto Sensors (Singapore) Pte Ltd. and Opto Sensors (Malaysia) Sdn.
+Bhd., subsidiaries of the Company.

-Thomas K. Hickman has served as Managing Director of Opto Sensors (Singapore) Pte Ltd. and Opto Sensors (Malaysia) Sdn.
-Bhd., subsidiaries of the Company, since July 1995, and as the Managing Director of Rapiscan Consortium (M) Sdn.
-Bhd. since its formation in October 1996.
-From July 1993 to July 1995, Mr. Hickman served as Vice President of Operations and Director of Operations for Rapiscan U.S.A. and Rapiscan U.K., respectively.
 From November 1992 to July 1993, Mr. Hickman served as Director of Materials for UDT Sensors, Inc. ("UDT Sensors"), a subsidiary of the Company, and, from July through November 1992, provided service as an independent consultant to UDT Sensors.
-From 1985 through 1992, Mr. Hickman held various positions at Mouse Systems

-Corporation, a manufacturer of computer optical mouse systems, including that of Director of OEM Operations, Purchasing Manager and Representative Director of a joint venture.
+From 1985 through 1992, Mr. Hickman held various positions at Mouse Systems Corporation, a manufacturer of computer optical mouse systems, including that of Director of OEM Operations, Purchasing Manager and Representative Director of a joint venture.
 Prior to 1985, Mr. Hickman was the Director of Materials for Measurex Corporation, the Representative Director for Hitachi-Singer Corp. and a Product Line Manager for Singer Business Machines.
 Mr. Hickman holds a Bachelor of Arts degree from Stetson University and a Master of Business Administration degree from the University of San Francisco.